- Jobber Blueprint /

 8. Get yourself out of the field

-It’s easy as an entrepreneur to feel like you have to do everything yourself.
+It’s easy for entrepreneurs to feel like they have to do everything themselves.
 Don’t fall into this trap.

 Hiring others to do the work—whether that means more technicians in the field, office staff, or project managers—frees up your time, so you can delegate, scale, and increase your business’ equity.